Best Hiking Clothes for Women (Hiking Outfit Ideas)

 Although I don’t always need hiking poles, they are always in my pack.
 I almost ALWAYS end up using it at least once while I’m descending a mountain.

-I personally use the Black Diamond FLZ Hiking Poles.
+I use the Black Diamond FLZ Hiking Poles.
 “Z” poles are fantastic as they’re lightweight and can be stashed inside a backpack should you not need them.

 Hiking Snacks